composi/observer/README.md

 })

 // Sometime later:
-observer.dispatch('some-event', 'We are firing "some-event" now!')
+observer.send('some-event', 'We are firing "some-event" now!')
 // Console will log:
 // Received this data: We are firing "some-event" now!

 // Sometime later we unwatch the event: observer.unwatch('some-event')
-// Now dispatching to that even will do nothing: observer.dispatch('some-event', 'Dispatching to unwatched event.')
+// Now sending to that even will do nothing: observer.send('some-event', 'Sending to unwatched event.')
 ```

 Note: if you have multiple watchers for an event and you unwatch it, this disables all watchers for that event.